NigelEarle/AWS-CSA-Notes-2018/Additional-Exam-Tips/README.md

 **QUESITON: _In what order do you authenticate to get the security credentials to log into Active Directory?_**

-**ANSWER: Authenticate with Active Directory first and then you are assigned the temp security crednetial.**
+**ANSWER: Authenticate with Active Directory first and then you are assigned the temp security credential.**

 ## Workspaces